Wendell Phillips: Recognition and legacy

-In 1904, the Chicago Public Schools opened Wendell Phillips High School in the Bronzeville neighborhood on the south side of Chicago in Phillips' honor.
+In 1904, the Chicago Public Schools opened Wendell Phillips High School in the Bronzeville neighborhood on the south side of Chicago in Phillips's honor.

 In July 1915, a monument was erected in Boston Public Garden to commemorate Phillips, inscribed with his words: "Whether in chains or in laurels, liberty knows nothing but victories."
 Jonathan Harr's "A Civil Action" refers to the statue in recounting Mark Phillips,' a descendant of Wendell Phillips,' reaction to a legal victory in the case against W.R.
 Grace & Co. et al.

-The Phillips Neighborhood of Minneapolis was named after "Wendell Phillips, a 19th century abolitionist."
+The Phillips community in Minneapolis was named after him.

 A phrase from his speech of January 20, 1861, "I think the first duty of society is justice," sometimes wrongly attributed to Alexander Hamilton, appears on various courthouses around the United States, including in Nashville, Tennessee.

-The Wendell Phillips Award, established in 1896, is bestowed annually upon a member of Tufts University's senior class.
-The Wendell Phillips Prize at Harvard University is awarded to the best orator in the sophomore class.

 The Wendell Phillips School in Washington, D.C., was named in his honor in 1890.
 The school closed in 1950 and was turned into the Phillips School Condominium in 2002.

-The main building of the College of the Pacific at the University of the Pacific is named the Wendell Phillips Center, but it is named for a different Wendell Phillips (archaeologist).